chege-org/rn-scaffold/{{cookiecutter.project_slug}}/README.md

 ### iOS

-CB developers must follow fastlane's [codesigning guide](https://codesigning.guide/) for using match.
+Developers must follow fastlane's [codesigning guide](https://codesigning.guide/) for using match.
-Match will automatically sign iOS builds.

-New CB developers should get access to the codesigning repo and run `bundle exec fastlane match development` from `ios/`.

-Not a CB developer?
+Not an Apple developer?
 Create an [Apple developer](https://developer.apple.com) and follow the instructions on [codesigning guide](https://codesigning.guide/) to setup your certificates.